 Cox's Bazar, Bangladesh: December 2017 - May 2018

 The Ad Astra Academy operates under the administrative structure of Blue Marble Space, a 501(c)(3) public charity dedicated to promoting and enabling international unity through space exploration.
-We have enjoyed close collaborations with the National Geographic Society, the Instituto Presbiteriano Alvaro Reis, the Developing Minds Foundation, The University of Southern California's Rossier School of Education, the Chabot Space & Science Center, and OpenROV.
+We have enjoyed close collaborations with the National Geographic Society, the Osel Foundation, the Instituto Presbiteriano Alvaro Reis, the Developing Minds Foundation, The University of Southern California's Rossier School of Education, the Chabot Space & Science Center, and OpenROV.